How to Find Insanely Cheap Flights

 ERROR FARES

 This is the holy grail for insanely cheap flights.
-Error fares are generally just that- errors- sometimes human, sometimes computer glitches.
-Either way, error fares are where you will those crazy deals.
-More often than not, these fares are found sites like Expedia, CheapOair etc, and not on the airline’s site.
+Error fares are generally just that—errors—sometimes human, sometimes computer glitches.
+Either way, error fares are where you’ll find those crazy deals.
+More often than not, these fares are found on sites like Expedia, CheapOair, etc., and not on the airline’s site.

-The most important thing to keep in mind is that there is a possibility that the airline might decide to not honour them.
-Always make sure that you have your flight confirmation in your inbox before booking further components of your trip such as hotels, connecting flights.
+The most important thing to keep in mind is that there is a possibility that the airline might decide not to honor them.
+Always make sure you have your flight confirmation in your inbox before booking further components of your trip such as hotels or connecting flights.

 NEW ROUTES